cacophony-wj/servitium/README.md

 Once again, please wait for all of the messages in the upper left corner of the screen to appear and disappear. **CLICK OK ON ANY DIALOG BOXES.
 IF YOU RECEIVE ANY ERRORS, CLICK CONTINUE.** At some point the game will configure several poses for you so the player will model them.
 Just let it go.
 The whole procedure takes about three minutes.

 That's it!
 Your modlist is configured.
 Good luck and may your game-breaking bugs be few in number.

-**If you are playing the optional _Succubus_ Profile:**

-There are a few extra steps to set up your CUSTOMIZED "Succubus Form."
-You can find those [here.](Succubus-Form.md)

 ## FINAL NOTES